 1. You Might Have Trouble Sleeping

-Difficulty falling or staying asleep is common before your period, and stronger premenstrual symptoms are typically associated with worse insomnia.
+Difficulty falling or staying asleep is common before your period, and stronger premenstrual symptoms (like cramps) are typically associated with worse insomnia.

 As levels of the hormone progesterone drop right before your period, so do levels of the sleep-regulating hormone GABA, Dr Vyas explains.
 "The decreased activation of GABA receptors impacts sleep," she adds.